In the Beginning – WWII

 How Duotech is helping the Contracted Adversary Companies

 Fighter squadrons face shortfalls in Adversary Air Support (AdAir) for combat training due to budgetary shortages and a lack of truly advanced threat replication.
-Duotech is providing low cost, but highly capable RADAR that represent current threat capabilities.
+Duotech is providing low cost, but highly capable RADAR that represents current threat capabilities.
 Jets equipped with Nemesis RADAR are the best AdAir solution in the market today, with an unrivaled combination of performance and growth potential.
 Duotech Services has designed a purpose-built RADAR to support the AdAir market by presenting a solution that is:

 - Highly capable of utilizing modern RADAR techniques